EleniNtz13/Public-library-internship-Sparta/week-01/week-01-report.md

 ## 4️⃣ Apache HTTP Server Setup (Without XAMPP/WAMP)

 **Apache**:
-- ⚡ is one of the most widely used web servers globally and serves as the backbone for running PHP applications in a stable, production-style environment
+- ⚡ is one of the most widely used web servers globally and serves as the backbone for running PHP applications in a stable, production-style environment.
-- 🖥️ In this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup
+- 🖥️ In this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup.

 ## Installation Steps:
 ### 1. Download Apache